katkapsasky/yorkshire-art-house/testing/TESTING.md

 ## Responsiveness

-Showcase proof that project has been tsted on different device sizes
+Showcase proof that project has been tested on different device sizes

 ## Unfixed Bugs